ArSenic04/Quizio/README.md

 ## Features

--Interactive Quiz Gameplay: Users can answer multiple-choice questions and get real-time feedback.
+- Interactive Quiz Gameplay: Users can answer multiple-choice questions and get real-time feedback.

--Dynamic Question Loading: Questions are fetched from the server using Django views.
+- Dynamic Question Loading: Questions are fetched from the server using Django views.

--Result Display: Shows the final score and a graphical representation of the user's performance.
+- Result Display: Shows the final score and a graphical representation of the user's performance.

--Responsive Design: Works seamlessly on different screen sizes.
+- Responsive Design: Works seamlessly on different screen sizes.

--Easy to Extend: Add more questions or customize the game logic easily.
+- Easy to Extend: Add more questions or customize the game logic easily.

 ## Key Files

--static/quiz/style.css: Contains all styles for the quiz.
+- static/quiz/style.css: Contains all styles for the quiz.

--static/quiz/script.js: Manages the quiz logic and interactivity.
+- static/quiz/script.js: Manages the quiz logic and interactivity.

--templates/quiz/index.html: Main HTML file for the quiz page.
+- templates/quiz/index.html: Main HTML file for the quiz page.

--views.py: Django view functions to render templates and serve data.
+- views.py: Django view functions to render templates and serve data.

 -urls.py: URL mappings for the quiz application.